PaulTran47/paultran47.github.io/README.md

 * Every website page is fully interactive within 2 seconds, including on 3G mobile connections.
 This speed is achieved by:
-  1. All CSS and JS are minified
+  1. All CSS and JS are minified at the source code
+  2. All HTML, CSS, and JS are [Brotli compressed via Cloudflare](https://developers.cloudflare.com/speed/optimization/content/compression/) to browsers, with Gzip compression as a fallback
-  2. remedy.css and reset.css are both inlined in the head tags
+  3. remedy.css and reset.css are both inlined in the head tags
-  3. Critical CSS for initial rendering of every page are inlined in the head tags
+  4. Critical CSS for initial rendering of every page are inlined in the head tags
-  4. All non-critical CSS are preloaded with low priority then lazy-loaded in such a way that works with any kind of strict Content Security Policy that disallows `unsafe-inline`!
+  5. All non-critical CSS are preloaded with low priority then lazy-loaded in such a way that works with any kind of strict Content Security Policy that disallows `unsafe-inline`!
-  5. Web fonts (i.e., JetBrains Mono) are preloaded with high priority, loaded with `font-display: swap;` and use locally hosted fonts before pulling from origin or cache.
+  6. Web fonts (i.e., JetBrains Mono) are preloaded with high priority, loaded with `font-display: swap;` and use locally hosted fonts before pulling from origin or cache.
 The website's fallback font, Courier New (Courier for MacOS), has been tuned and optimised to mimic JetBrains Mono.
 This makes the web font